 Once performance measures and targets to monitor the delivery of the objectives have been determined, it is essential that a Performance Management Framework (PMF) is put in place.
 This will be the mechanism for evaluating and assessing the level of performance in a clear, consistent, and transparent manner.
-The current UKRLG Asset management guidance (Fig. 3) recognises the importance of measuring performance and has provided guidance to support authorities in developing a framework.
+The current UKRLG Asset Management Guidance (Fig. 3) recognises the importance of measuring performance and has provided guidance to support authorities in developing a framework.

-Fig. 3 - UKRLG Asset management guidance - Performance Management Framework
+Fig. 3 UKRLG Asset Management Guidance - Performance Management Framework

-Using the UKRLG guidance as a base, a performance management framework has been developed for the highway service.
+Using the UKRLG guidance as a base, a PMF has been developed for the highway service.
 The framework builds upon and formalises the existing performance information and reporting.
-The extract below (Fig 4) shows the components and layout of the PMF.
+The extract below (Fig. 4) shows the components and layout of the PMF.
 This simple layout shows the direct link between service targets and strategic objectives.
 The components of the framework are described in the following sections, however the complete framework, with level of service statements and measures, is provided in Appendix B.

-Fig.4 Sandwell MBC PMF extract
+Fig. 4 Sandwell Council PMF extract